Open-Transactions/protocol-docs/content/doctypes/OTmessage.md

 ## issueAssetType

-Request creation of a new _issuer asset account_ on the Notary.
+Request creation of a new _issuer asset account_ on the Notary. issueAssetType is a message sent by an issuer that wants to issue currency onto the notary.
+An asset contract must be uploaded to the notary by the currency issuer that wants to issue a currency on that notary.
+The issuer is the one who made the asset contract and signed it.
+This message includes the NYM ID, the notary ID, the queried asset types, and the asset contract.
+The asset type is the hash of the asset contract.
+The notary verifies that the asset contract hash equals the asset type ID.
+The notary will also load up the public credentials for the NYM, to verify the signature on the asset contract.

 * Attribute `assetType`: Identifier.
 Hash of the `<digitalAssetContract>`.
 * Element `assetContract`: Signed [`<digitalAssetContract>`